gfacciol/pypatchmatch/readme.txt

-A simple implementation of the PatchMatch Algorithm [Barnes, 2009], with its Cython wrapper by Gabriele Facciolo (gfacciol@gmail.com)
+A simple implementation of the PatchMatch Algorithm [Barnes, 2009], with its Cython and Matlab wrapper by Gabriele Facciolo (gfacciol@gmail.com)

 PatchMatch is a randomized matching algorithm that allows to efficiently compute correspondece (offset) maps between two images.